 Origin of components by Percentage of Procurement in Monetary Terms

 In the construction and mining equipment business, Komatsu collaborates with approximately 2,700 partner companies (primary suppliers) worldwide.
 From this pool, we select priority suppliers through a screening process that considers ESG, country, industry, product-specific risks, and business relevance.
 These evaluations include factors such as the management philosophy and ethos of top management, SLQDC* performance including development and proposal capabilities in transactions with Komatsu, the strategic and technical importance of supplied items, transaction history, and scale with Komatsu.
 We then form the Komatsu Midori-kai, a group of particularly critical partners, from this evaluation.
-The Komatsu Midori-kai currently operates in five regions: Japan, China, Thailand, North America, and Europe.
-The procurement from these member companies accounts for 74% (as of FY2024) of Komatsu's total procurement.
+The Komatsu Midori-kai currently operates in five regions: Japan, China, Thailand, North America, and Europe, and procurement from its member companies accounts for 74% of Komatsu’s total procurement by value as of FY2024.
 Each regional Midori-kai collaborates with local Komatsu manufacturing plants to promote region-specific activities, holding regular meetings to enhance understanding of Komatsu's business and facilitate communication between Komatsu executives and member company leaders.
 The annual Komatsu Midori-kai General Meeting held in Japan in November attracts participation from both Japanese and many overseas member companies.
 During this meeting, Komatsu executives provide business briefings and outline our global procurement policies and priority activities.
 To support member companies in enhancing their competitiveness, the Komatsu Midori-kai in Japan and China organizes members into groups (subcommittees) by their supply items.
 These groups engage in cooperative improvement activities focused on common themes such as safety, the environment, and advanced production technology.
 Successful improvement cases are shared among companies within the same group to facilitate the horizontal spread of knowledge and best practices.

 Detail of critical suppliers